 Of course, self-isolating looks very different for the rich and famous than it does for most people, but no one wants to see that right now.
 I don’t find Kylie Jenner’s wine fridge aspirational, or Chrissy Teigen’s cooking tips helpful.
 I don’t want to see the second home you’re quarantining in, or the cool people you’re chatting with on Zoom, or a “throwback” to the fun thing you were doing 14 days ago, before coronavirus stole your nice life.

 I’m more impressed by those making something out of nothing — those who, when left to their own devices, have revealed themselves to be creative, funny, generous, enterprising, and outspoken.
 Let me be clear: I don’t expect anyone to become a star baker or a fitness buff overnight.
 I’m actually more entertained by the proud displays of mediocrity out there.
 Everyone is an influencer now, but everyone is also really bad at being an influencer.
 It’s unhinged, but also kind of beautiful.
-Who knew there were so many options for toast?
+Who knew there were so many different kinds of toast?

 If you’ve had a conversation with anyone other than your foam roller recently, you know there’s very little to talk about other than bad news.
 (Last Thursday, “Today is Thursday” was trending on Twitter.)
 Like most people, I’ve turned to social media for salvation, treading cautiously but optimistically.
 When I see things like a fashion PR director weight training with a bottle of Tito’s vodka, for example, or a designer fashioning themselves a tiny Purell bag, I feel like I’ve been given a surprise gift.
 Thank you, Tavi Gevinson, for gracing us with your presence again — this time with a lovely cover of Smash Mouth.